Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions

-The ground state wavefunction of a SPT phase can always be thought as a superposition of all domain-wall configurations.
-Many nontrivial SPT phases can be constructed by decorating SPT states in one dimension lower on domain walls.
-For $G=\Z_4\times\Z_2^\T$ in 2D, we may write the wavefunction as a superposition of all $\Z_4$ domain walls, and decorate them with 1D SPT states protected by the $\Z_2^\T$ symmetry.
-The classification of 1D FSPT phases with $\Z_2^\T$ symmetry is well-understood: non-interacting fermions with this symmetry falls into the class BDI in the periodic table, with a $\Z$ classification~\cite{schnyder2008, kitaev2009}.
+For $G=\Z_4\times\Z_2^\T$ in 2D, we may write the wavefunction as a superposition of $\Z_4$ domain walls, and decorate them with 1D SPT states protected by the remaining $\Z_2^\T$ symmetry.
+Denote the generator of the $\Z_4$ group by $\mb{g}$.
+The classification of 1D FSPT phases with $\Z_2^\T$ symmetry is well-understood: non-interacting fermions with this symmetry fall into the class BDI in the periodic table, with a $\Z$ classification~\cite{schnyder2008, kitaev2009}.
 The integer invariant $\nu$ counts the number of protected Majorana zero modes on one edge.
 When interactions are taken into account, the classification collapses to $\Z_8$~\cite{FidkowskiPRB2010, fidkowski2011}, i.e. a state with $\nu=8$, although topologically nontrivial for free fermions, can be trivialized by strong interactions.

-Now we consider decorating the fundamental $\Z_4$ domain walls by the $\nu=2$ 1D FSPT states.
-This decoration is consistent, as the order of the decorating state is also $4$.
-In fact, it is only consistent because interactions trivialize $\nu=8$.
-So such a decorated domain wall construction necessarily requires strong interactions to exist.
-In fact, such a phase can be constructed from a group super-cohomology model.
+Now we consider decorating the fundamental $\Z_4$ domain walls labeled by $\mb{g}$ by the $\nu=2$ 1D FSPT states.
+Correspondingly, the $\mb{g}^2$ domain walls are decorated by the $\nu=4$ 1D FSPT state, etc. Finally, the $\mb{g}^4=1$ domain walls are decorated by $\nu=8$ states which become trivial in the presence of strong interactions, as required by the consistency of the construction.
+This is also why such a decorated domain wall construction necessarily requires strong interactions to exist.

+From the construction, it follows that a defining feature of the edge states in this FSPT phase is that when the $\Z_4$ symmetry is broken, a $\Z_4$ domain wall carries a pair of Majorana zero modes protected by the time-reversal symmetry.